 Frisbee is a great way to play with your dog.
 If you aren’t sure how frisbee is played, you toss the rounded disc across the air and your dog needs to catch it with his mouth.
 Another suggestion is for you to draw down all of your house windows with curtains or blinds and to set your television or radio on low volume.
 That will prevent your dog from even being able to see or hear another dog nearby.

 So, with all that being said, dogs have their reasons for barking at other dogs.
 The most common of the reasons has to do with their anxiety in encountering other dogs, especially the ones that they have never encountered before.
-So, if your dog is a dog who barks at another dog, then it is well worth taking a look at the strategies that I have discussed here to train your dog to not bark at other dogs.
+So, if your dog is a dog who barks at another dog, then it is well worth taking a look at the strategies that I have discussed here in order to stop a dog from barking at other dogs.